-When developing or testing Windows drivers, it is critical that the drivers are "HVCI compliant".
+When developing or testing Windows drivers, it is critical that the drivers are HVCI compliant.
 Hardware drivers must support HVCI if the Device Guard HVCI feature is enabled on the target system.
-When HVCI is enforced, functional issues have been observed on older, as well as recent, hardware running non-HVCI compliant drivers.
-The issues are commonly encountered with kernel mode device drivers, such as video adapters, third-party disk encryption software, anti-virus/anti-malware software, or traditional "BIOS" or other firmware.
-The HVCI conflicts range from minor (video resolution issues) to major (boot failures or "Blue Screen").
-Confirm with your hardware vendor that its drivers support HVCI and are tested before implementing the Windows Device Guard HVCI feature.
+When HVCI is enforced, functional issues have been observed on older and recent hardware running non-HVCI compliant drivers.
+The issues are commonly encountered with kernel mode device drivers, such as video adapters, third-party disk encryption software, antivirus/antimalware software, or traditional BIOS or other firmware.
+The HVCI conflicts range from minor (video resolution issues) to major (boot failures or "blue screen").
+Confirm with the hardware vendor that its drivers support HVCI and are tested before implementing the Windows Device Guard HVCI feature.